 For this issue, I’m going to be doing things a little differently.
 Since this issue is geared towards pirates, I am going to get the general game info (score explaining, content, etc.) out of the way first, and then focus on the pirate aspect of the game.

 This is a classic example of an RPG that could have been a whole lot more fun if not for the excessive amount of random encounters.
 The story and minigames are enough to keep you entertained enough to finish the game, and probably even enjoy yourself, but getting attacked every 2-3 steps in some areas gets old very fast.
-Once you finish the game, even if you enjoyed the story, you legaia2sn1probably will be too turned off by the random encounters to want to play another time.
+Once you finish the game, even if you enjoyed the story, you probably will be too turned off by the random encounters to want to play another time.

 One thing that might keep you going, though, is the side things you can do.
 In certain areas of the game, you are able to set up camp and chat with your companions to learn more of their background stories, and maybe even gain a nickname for yourself.
 At many different places in the game, people will talk to you and ask you questions, or ask you to play a little game with them.
 Depending on your answers or performance, you could be given a nickname such as “Sidejumper” or “Sword Holder.”